Nikko World Heritage Site Day Tour: Tōshōgū Shrine, Kegon Falls, Lake Chūzenji, & More, Tokyo

 Accessibility

-This activity is not recommended for people in wheelchairs or with reduced mobility.
+- The activity may not be suitable for individuals in wheelchairs or with reduced mobility.

 Additional information

-The order of the itinerary and schedules may change due to traffic, weather, local events, or other operational reasons.
+- The order and timing of stops may vary due to traffic conditions, weather changes, local events, or operational reasons.

-If weather or road closures prevent access to Kegon Falls, the visit will be replaced with a stop in front of Rinnoji Temple.
+If Kegon Falls is inaccessible because of weather or road closures, the visit will be substituted with a stop at Rinnoji Temple.

 Lake Chūzenji in Nikko with surrounding mountains and clear blue water.